@gobstones/gobstones-scripts - v0.10.3

 npm start lint

-When running using gobstones-scripts the configuration files for the building and running tools, such as Typescript compiler configuration, may live in your projects root or be the default one, that lives in the gobstones-script configuration folder in node_modules.
-The tool first checks what configuration files are to be used, and then calls the appropriate commands with that configuration file as an option.
-So it's not just as easy as calling jest or rollup, as an argument to indicate which configuration file is going to be used needs to be included.
+When running using gobstones-scripts the configuration files for the building and running tools, such as Typescript compiler configuration, may live in your projects root or be the default one, that lives in the gobstones-scripts configuration folder in node_modules.

 You can access the API by importing the module